“I am in favor of animal rights as well as human rights. That is the way of a whole human being.”

 Q. How close can I get to monk seals?

-A. There is no law specifying the minimum distance people can approach a monk seal, however, getting close to these animals may constitute a violation of federal or state law if the animal is disturbed or if your action has the potential to disturb its natural behavior.
-For your safety and the animals’ protection, it is recommended that you stay at least 50 feet from Hawaiian monk seals and 150 feet if you encounter a mother monk seal with a pup.
-Please stay behind any signs or ropes.
-They are there for your safety, to minimize animal interaction with humans and for your awareness.
-Pets, especially dogs, can pose a significant risk to monk seals.
+A. There is no law specifying the minimum distance people can approach a monk seal, however, getting close to these animals may constitute a violation of federal or state law if the animal is disturbed or if your action has the potential to intentionally disturb its natural behavior.
+If Hawaii Marine Animal Response (HMAR), law enforcement or other NOAA-sanctioned personnel are on scene (identifiable by uniform or ID), please follow their instructions and recommendations for safe and responsible viewing.
+Please stay behind any signs or ropes that have been erected by HMAR or other authorized personnel.
+They are there for your safety, to minimize animal interaction and for your awareness.
+If no signs, ropes or authorized personnel are in the vicinity, it is recommended that you stay at least 50 feet from Hawaiian monk seals and 150 feet if you encounter a mother monk seal with a pup.
+Pets, especially dogs, can pose a risk to monk seals.
 Please keep them on a leash when in the presence of monk seals to avoid injury or disease transmission for both seals and pets.
 In the ocean, monk seals may exhibit inquisitive behavior.
 Approaching or attempting to play or swim with them may alter their behavior and their ability to fend for themselves in the wild.
 If you encounter a seal while fishing, take a short break or change locations.
 Fish with a barbless circle hook to minimize hooking injuries.
 Enjoy from a distance and use binoculars and telephoto lenses to get the best views without disturbing the seals.

 Myth 1: Seals only forage at night.